crocs-muni/ECTester/analysis/countermeasures/README.md

 3. You can run our results evaluation that takes in either our provided results from smartcards or those you produced in the previous step.
-4. You can "play around" with the standalone tool and observe test results on software ECC libraries.
+4. You can "play around" with the standalone tool and observe test results on ECC libraries.

 See subsections below for more details.

 ### Simulation

-> This step supports *section 6* of the paper, mainly Table 4.
+> This step supports *Section 6* of the paper, mainly Table 4.

 1. Run the `simulation.ipynb` notebook.
 2. Examine the test results and how they correspond to Table 4.